rte-france/Grid2Op/docs/quickstart.rst

   or on `this github repository <https://github.com/abhinavsagar/Reinforcement-Learning-Tutorial>`_ .
 This code will be adapted (only minor changes, most of them to fit the shape of the data) and a (D)DQN will be trained on this problem.
-* 4_StudyYourAgent shows how to study an Agent, for example the methods to reload a saved experiment, or to plot the powergrid given an observation for example.
+* 4_StudyYourAgent shows how to study an BaseAgent, for example the methods to reload a saved experiment, or to plot the powergrid given an observation for example.
 This is an introductory notebook.
 More user friendly graphical interface should come soon.